 At the strategic level, businesses can choose from three main distribution management strategies:

-• Exclusive Strategy: This strategy restricts distribution to a very limited group of sellers.
+This strategy restricts distribution to a very limited group of sellers.

-Selecting the right distribution method for your organization hinges on your specific goals and challenges, along with the distribution models and channels you use.
-Consider these factors when making your choice:
+Selecting the right distribution method depends on your goals and challenges.
+It also depends on the models and channels you use.

 Optimize Distribution Management with PackageX